Kuadrant/kuadrantctl/doc/openapi-apicurio.md

 You can modify the source of the spec from the UI.
 There are a few different configuration and extension points supported by APICurio, and also supported by the `kuadrantctl` cli.

-To generate a [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) for the API, add the following `x-kuadrant` block to your spec, replacing values to match your APIs details and the location of your Gateway.
+To generate a [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) for the API, add the following `x-kuadrant` block to your spec in the UI, replacing values to match your APIs details and the location of your Gateway.

 ```yaml
 info: